Quelccaya Ice Cap: Ice cap

 The Quelccaya ice cap (Note: It has also been compared to a plateau glacier.) extends up to 17 km from the north to south and between 3 and 5 km from east to west.
 Quelccaya is a low-elevation ice cap that rises above the surrounding terrain; the ice cap lies at 5200–5700 m elevation.
 The highest summit in the area of the ice cap is Joyllor Puñuna; its elevation above sea level is variously given as 5743 m, 5645 m or 5670 m.
 Another summit is about 5400 m high Ccoyllorhuaycuna.
 Nevado Jatun Quenamari and Nevado Cuncunani form eastward extensions of the ice cap.
 Snowline elevation has been estimated at 5250–5300 m.

 The ice forms a relatively thin and flat structure with several ice domes.
 (Note: Dome-shaped parts of the ice cap.)
 The number of ice domes is variously considered to be two, three or four.
 Close to the summit of the ice cap the ice is 100–150 m thick, with a maximum thickness of about 200 m, and as of 2018 the ice has a total volume of over 1 km3.

 Between 1975 and 2010, Quelccaya covered a median area of 50.2 km2.
 It has decreased over time, and by 2009 it had shrunk to 42.8 km2 making it smaller than the ice on Coropuna, which is not declining as quickly.
 Before this decline, Quelccaya was considered the largest ice area of the tropics.

 The ice flows radially outward from the cap.
 Ice cliffs reaching heights of 50 m form most of the margin of Quelccaya.
 They often display banded layers that are 0.5–1 m thick, and there are flutes or grooves and icicles.
 Over interfluves, the border of the ice cap is embayed; that is, the borders of the ice cap retreat above the areas between outlet valleys or glaciers.
 On the southern and western sides, parts of the ice cap end at steep cliffs like those in polar regions.
-From the icefalls, short glaciers up to 2 km long descend to elevations of 4900–5100 m, with lower elevations reached on the eastern side.
+From the icefalls, up to 22 short glaciers descend to elevations of 4900–5100 m, with lower elevations reached on the eastern side, and reach lengths of up to 2 km.
 The largest of these glaciers is the Qori Kalis Glacier, which extends from the northern sector of Quelccaya westwards.
 There is a contrast between lobe-like glaciers that emanate into the shallow valleys of the south-western side of Quelccaya and steeper glaciers with crevasses that descend into deeper valleys elsewhere around the ice cap.
 On the southern side, the ice cap ends in four cirques with icefalls at their head and four sets of moraines downstream.
 Melting at Quelccaya occurs at the bottom, and meltwater is discharged at the margins.
 At the top of the ice cap, most ice loss is due to sublimation.